 Advanced: In-depth explorations at the graduate level (20%)

 Who Should Attend

-This program is intended for system architects, systems engineers, software engineers, system integrators, analysts and designers, executives, product developers, project leaders, project heads, systems biologists, banking and financial engineers and modelers, methods engineers, and database designers and administrators.
+This program is intended for system engineers and architects from all industry sectors, software engineers, system integrators, analysts and designers, academics, executives, product developers, project leaders, project heads, systems biologists, banking and financial engineers and modelers, methods engineers, and database designers and administrators.

 - Synthesize and analyze existing architecting approaches to enhancing creativity while reducing ambiguity and complexity.

 - Utilize out-of-the-box holistic system thinking in developing a systems conceptual model and architecture.

 - Define system architecture, modeling, form, function, structure, and behavior.